Discover Career Opportunities

 2. Do you have the right training?

 Changing careers can mean much more than a pay cut.
 If you have to go back to school or enroll in training programs, you could incur even more costs, and you need to be prepared.
 You’ll have to figure out how to fit learning new skills or expanding old ones into your schedule.
 Luckily, it’s never been easier to achieve a higher level of training in most careers that require it, and it may only come down to planning for when you’ll be qualified for the right jobs.
-You just have to be willing to make the commitment.
+You just have to be willing to commit.

 3. How is your new career better than your old one?